Gilda L. Ochoa

 Expertise

-Gilda L. Ochoa has received awards for teaching and writing on Chicanas/os-Latinas/os, education, and race/ethnicity.
-Her last book, Academic Profiling: Latinos, Asian Americans, and the Achievement Gap, was named as one of 35 books that all educators of African American and Latino students must read.
-It also received awards from the Asian American Studies Association, the American Sociological Association, and the Society for the Study of Social Problem for its focus on race and eradicating racism.
-Ochoa’s earlier books include Becoming Neighbors in a Mexican American Community, Learning from Latino Teachers and Latina/o Los Angeles.
-Her work has also appeared in public media outlets such as Rethinking Schools, Truthout, CounterPunch, Alternet, LA Progressive, and the Inland Valley Daily Bulletin.
-Her poetry can be found at Latino Rebels and Latinx Spaces.
+The author of multiple books, Gilda L. Ochoa writes and teaches on Chicanas/os-Latinas/os, education, and race/ethnicity.
+Her newest book In the Shadows of Los Angeles: Black and Chicana/o Suburban Activism focuses on activism in the East San Gabriel Valley during the 1960s and 1970s.
+Her book Academic Profiling: Latinos, Asian Americans, and the Achievement Gap was named as one of 35 books that all educators of African American and Latino students must read.
+It received awards from the Asian American Studies Association, the American Sociological Association, and the Society for the Study of Social Problem for its focus on race and eradicating racism.
+Ochoa’s earlier books include Becoming Neighbors in a Mexican American Community, Learning from Latino Teachers, and Latina/o Los Angeles.
+Her work has also appeared in Rethinking Schools, Truthout, CounterPunch, Alternet, LA Progressive, and the Inland Valley Daily Bulletin.
+Her poetry can be found at Latino Rebels.

 Research Interests